 Something that's super underrated on Twitter right now is the meaningful threaded conversations that break down a complex idea or analysis over many tweets into a single thread.

-The most successful threaded conversations aren't super self-promotional, meaning people can profit from the thread, without feeling like they have to buy anything.
+The most successful threaded conversations are not super self-promotional, meaning people can benefit from the thread without feeling like they have to buy something.

-You want people to interact with your content because you provide something authentic, real, and valuable.
-These types of threaded conversations are an opportunity to provide just that.
+You want people to interact with your content because you're providing something authentic, real, and valuable.
+These types of threaded conversations are an opportunity to provide exactly that.

 Use hashtags effectively on Twitter

 Twitter hashtags are a movement in themselves.
-They were the first users of the social media hashtag before other social media platforms like Instagram, Facebook, and Pinterest jumped on board.
+They were the first users of social media hashtags before other social media platforms like Instagram, Facebook, and Pinterest jumped on the bandwagon.

 But using hashtags for marketing is an art and takes time to perfect.
 I'll share some tips here to help your hashtag game stay strong:

-• Don't spam people with Twitter hashtags : When Twitter posts have too many hashtags, they look like spam.
-In fact, although Tweets with hashtags get more engagement than those without, Tweets with more than two hashtags actually see a decrease in engagement.
+• Don't spam people with Twitter hashtags When Twitter messages have too many hashtags, they look like spam.
+In fact, while tweets with hashtags get more engagement than those without, tweets with more than two hashtags actually see a decrease in engagement.
 Twitter recommends using no more than two hashtags per post.

 • Create unique hashtags for your blog : You can create a hashtag to make your blog easily found and followed on Twitter by your target audience.

-• Use hashtags for special occasions or campaigns : If you have a specific event or giveaway on Twitter, you can create a new hashtag so people can follow that event.
-It also pays to use trending special occasion hashtags.
+• Use hashtags for special occasions or campaigns If you have a specific event or giveaway on Twitter, you can create a new hashtag so people can follow it.
+It's also beneficial to use trending special occasion hashtags.

-Find hashtags frequently used by major influencers in your niche to maximize your blog's marketing impact.
-If you're unsure which hashtags will give you the most reach, try using hashtags that industry influencers regularly use, as this type of relationship building can also quickly translate into more collaboration opportunities. .
+Find hashtags frequently used by top influencers in your niche to maximize your blog's marketing impact.
+If you're unsure which hashtags will give you the most reach, try using hashtags that industry influencers regularly use, as this type of relationship building can quickly lead to more collaboration opportunities.

 Create a Twitter list to promote your blog

-A Twitter list is an organized group of Twitter accounts that shows you a feed of Tweets from those accounts only.
+A Twitter list is a curated group of Twitter accounts that shows you a feed of Tweets only from those accounts.
 I wouldn't call a Twitter list essential to your blog marketing plan, but there are some useful things they can provide.
-Twitter lists can be used to promote your blog in several useful ways.
+Twitter lists can be used to promote your blog in several helpful ways.

 • Create a list of competitors and influencers in your niche: This will help you get a good idea of how your competitors are promoting their content and a good indication of what is happening in your niche.

-• Create a list including thought leaders in your niche: these are the people who are innovative and forward-thinking.
-It can mean your competition, but it can also mean groups, companies, innovators, influencers, etc.
+• Create a list including opinion leaders in your niche: These are the people who are innovative and forward-thinking.
+This could mean your competition, but it could also mean groups, companies, innovators, influencers, etc.

 Twitter lists give you an easy way to engage with the people most connected to your niche, which can also serve as a priority list of people or posts to build longer-term relationships with for larger blog marketing campaigns. over time.